1j01/textual-paint/README.md

 ### macOS

-For **Set As Wallpaper**, it works better if you install tkinter, with `brew install python-tk`, so it can use your monitor's resolution.
-(This dependency could be removed in the future.)

 Tested on OSX 10.14 (Mojave), with iTerm2, and VS Code's integrated terminal.

 iTerm2 mostly works, but two tool icons are missing (Free-Form Select and Fill With Color).